|

 #! /bin/csh -fv

 The antechamber program itself is the main program of Antechamber package.
-In most of cases, one should use this program instead of a series of separated programs to do molecular format convertion, atom type assignment and charge generation etc. However, in some special cases, for instance, to generate an amino-acid-like residue topology file (prep input file), you may need run a set of programs (atomtype, bondtype, am1bcc, prepgen etc) to reach your aim.
+In most of cases, one should use this program instead of a series of separated programs to do molecular format conversion, atom type assignment and charge generation etc. However, in some special cases, for instance, to generate an amino-acid-like residue topology file (prep input file), you may need run a set of programs (atomtype, bondtype, am1bcc, prepgen etc) to reach your aim.
 Sometimes program failure happens, you may check the intermediate files (in capital letters) to find the problem and correct them.
 Then you need to run a series of programs to achieve your purpose.
-Usage

 Usage: antechamber -i input file name